softchris/golang-book/02-data-types/01-arrays/README.md

 - `s`, the array
 - `i`, the first index of the array to take elements from
 - `p`, The variable p corresponds to the last element in the underlying array that can be used in the new slice.
-I.e cut right before this index.
+I.e. cut right before this index.

 ```go
 items := [5]int{1,2,3,4,5}